-Representation and Membership
+Representation & Membership

-Eligibility for Membership
+for Membership

-Rights and Privileges of Members
+Privileges of Members

 • Receive notice of meetings of ENAGB YOUTH PROGRAM;